View the updates below on various topics. Please note these FAQ's will be updated soon as new information becomes available.

 Student wellbeing is essential for success.
 This statement is even more critical during a pandemic.
 As such, the university will continue to require that all registered students (enrolled in 6 or more hours) have health insurance.
 Students are automatically enrolled in the university's health insurance unless they successfully complete the waiver process documenting a private healthcare plan.
 Learn more about SHIP.

-I heard there are no longer counseling and health services provided on campus.
-Is that true?
+What counseling and health services provided on campus?

 Counseling services has been redesigned to prioritize crisis availability, remote support and drop-in workshops at no cost to students.
 A St. Edward’s clinical case manager will connect students to specialty services that may be needed off campus.
 After hours and during weekends, students can call UPD to access an on-call emergency counselor.